sophanorin/smartcitystep/README.md

 ## Description

-This's smart city project in final course of Programming Using Java and Oracle DBMS by Ms. Mithona Kim at IT Academy Step Cambodia .
+This's backend smart city project in final course of Programming Using Java and Oracle DBMS by Ms. Mithona Kim at IT Academy Step Cambodia .
 ### `Key Features`
 The key features of this Smart City web-based software are:
 - Using this project, the details of city can be accessed from anywhere at any time.